 - The Right People and Training

-I Installing a new ERP software will involve commitment from different areas of your business.
+Installing a new ERP software will involve commitment from different areas of your business.
 The right employees will require extensive training in order to completely understand the potential of what the software can do for the business.
 By training a select few from different departments, this allows the rest of the team to carry out daily tasks whilst the chosen employees receive that vital training.
 The process of training employees is costly and time consuming, so most companies choose to either stay with their current ERP software, which may do more harm than good or avoid the system all together, which results in lower productivity.

 It is important that there is sufficient time allocated for your employees to learn the new systems, as expecting people to take on extra work in addition to daily tasks, increases the likelihood of taking shortcuts to meet all deadlines.
 Avoid unnecessary overtime and missed deadlines and make sure that you’ve carefully allocated enough time for your employees to receive the training they need.
 If the budget allows for it, some ERP implementation services will offer staff training as part of their service.

 No matter the size of your company, if you’re implementing an ERP package for the first time or simply changing systems, these ERP projects are a huge investment in time and resources.
 Make sure to keep on track and keep those costs down right from the beginning, as this will provide a strong foundation and return on investment.